aeteck/academic-kickstart/content/home/about.md

   course = "B.S. in Mechanical Engineering"
   institution = "University of California, Berkeley" year = 2017

 +++

 # Biography

-I am a recent graduate from the University of California, Berkeley in mechanical engineering.
+I am a curious thinker, self-described conceptual technician, and a recent graduate from the University of California, Berkeley in mechanical engineering.
+I have worked on numerous projects involving manufacturing, design, graphics, animation, control systems, robotics, and dynamics.
+During my free time, I enjoy running, cycling, hiking, and reading.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+As a student, I took part in the [UC Berkeley Human Powered Vehicle Team](https://hpv.berkeley.edu) and the [Human-Assistive Robotic Technologies](https://hart.berkeley.edu) where I applied and enhanced my skills in CAD, machine design, control theory, and manufacturing.

+{{% staticref "files/adolfo_tec_resume.pdf" "newtab" %}}Resume (PDF){{% /staticref %}}